php-ru/symfony-docs-ru/form/create_form_type_extension.rst

 Each field type is rendered by a template fragment.
 Those template fragments can be overridden in order to customize form rendering.
-For more information, you can refer to the :ref:`form-customization-form-themes` article.
+For more information, you can refer to the :ref:`form fragment naming <form-fragment-naming>` rules.

 In your extension class, you added a new variable (``image_url``), but you still need to take advantage of this new variable in your templates.